arnau/uuid-rename/README.md

 2. Select the desired files.
 3. Press «Choose.»

-Note that the execution creates a backup directory named after the directory for the given file collection.
-To run again the script you must remove this backup.
+Note that any execution creates a backup for any given file at `~/uuid-rename.bak/`

-## Nice to have

-* Backup only the selected files.
-* Not assume all files are in the same directory.

 ## License